Noaaan/MythicMetals/PATCHNOTES.md

 Fixed a bug where the Banglum Nuke would not light with a dispenser on specific sides.
 Lightened the outline of the Orichalcum Sword slightly.
 Fix the Aegis Sword models in item frames and on ground.
+Overhauled some helmet textures into crowns (Thanks Azzy!).

 # 0.16.4
 ### Changes